AnassSolybi/Cura-Engine-Docker-image/DOCKER.md

 ### Build Fails

 1. **Out of memory**: Increase Docker memory limit or use a machine with more RAM
-2. **Conan download fails**: Check internet connection and Conan remote configuration
+2. **Conan download fails**:
+   - Check internet connection and Conan remote configuration
+   - If you see errors about `sentrylibrary/1.0.0` or `npmpackage` not found:
+     - The build requires access to UltiMaker's Conan repository
+     - Verify the `ULTIMAKER_CONAN_REMOTE_URL` is correct
+     - Check if authentication is required for the remote
+     - Run `docker build --build-arg ULTIMAKER_CONAN_REMOTE_URL=<correct-url> ...`
 3. **Compiler errors**: Ensure you're using a compatible base image (Ubuntu 22.04)
+4. **UltiMaker remote not found**:
+   - The default UltiMaker Conan remote URL may need to be adjusted
+   - Contact UltiMaker or check their documentation for the correct remote URL
+   - Some packages may require authentication - configure Conan credentials if needed

 ### Runtime Issues